-During the year ended June 30, 2020, Corby sold casks to its parent company for net proceeds of \$55 (2019 - \$14).
+During the year ended June 30, 2021, Corby sold casks to its parent company for net proceeds of \$616 (2020 - \$55).

-During the year ended June 30, 2020, Corby entered into a transaction with its parent whereby Corby exchanged bulk whisky inventory with a fair value of \$431 (2019 - \$645) for an equivalent fair value.
+In the prior year, Corby entered into a transaction with its parent company whereby Corby exchanged bulk whisky with a fair value of \$431 for differing vintages and varieties of bulk whisky with an equivalent fair value in an effort to balance each company's future inventory requirements.
 The exchange was not a culmination of the earnings process and as such did not impact Corby's net earnings nor its financial position.
+No such transaction occurred in the current year periods.